-El Molo people (also known as Gurapau “people of the lake” according to the auto-ethnonym) are Cushitic, smallest and near extinct ethnic group found in Kenya.
-With a population of less than 400 people, and decreasing, the El Molo is probably Africa`s smallest ethnic group.
+El Molo people is also known as Gurapau “people of the lake” according to the auto-ethnonym.
+They are a smallest and near extinct ethnic group.
 They are the most skillful-hardy fishermen amongst the mostly semi- nomadic pastoral tribes around Lake Turkana in Loiyangalani Division of Marsabit District.

 Unlike their neighbours, the El Molo are not pastoralists and rarely eat meat.
 Among the Maasai, El Molo loosely means “those who make a living from other sources other than cattle”.
 The Samburu identify them with fish from the phrase loo molo onsikirri, which means “the people who eat fish.”